grafana/metrictank/docs/inputs.md

 ** Important: this input requires a
 [carbon storage-schemas.conf](http://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf) file.
-Metrictank uses this file to determine the raw interval of the metrics, but it ignores all retention durations as well as intervals after the first, raw one since metrictank already has its own config mechanism for retention and aggregation. **
+Grafana Metrictank uses this file to determine the raw interval of the metrics, but it ignores all retention durations as well as intervals after the first, raw one since Grafana Metrictank already has its own config mechanism for retention and aggregation. **

 note: it does not implement [carbon2.0](http://metrics20.org/implementations/)